Jump to content

 After securing a project and a supervisor, you can proceed to make an online application for this course (click 'Apply now').

-The School of Sport and Exercise Sciences is one of the most exciting and innovative sports schools in the UK.
+Sport, Exercise, and Rehabilitation Sciences is one of the most exciting and innovative sports departments in the UK.
 Based on the University’s Canterbury campus, we have well-equipped, state-of the-art sports science laboratories, a sports therapy clinic, sports rehabilitation gymnasium and respiratory clinic.
 Our laboratories include the latest equipment, such as our:

 • anti-gravity treadmill, originally developed to help NASA astronauts to exercise in space